-Top Tours & Activities in Evora
+Top attractions in Evora

 This is a delightfully preserved medieval town.
 Roam around the 14th century walls and narrow winding lanes, marvel at the architecture and ancient buildings, and enjoy the pseudo-feeling of constantly being in an open-air museum.